BlueSkeptical/AccountsTransfer/README.md

 ```
 When succeed, the transaction number with HTTP code 200 to be returned.
-In case of a business logic problem, e.g. not enouth amount on the source account, HTTP code 409 and error message to be returned.
+In case of a business logic problem, e.g. not enouth amount on the source account, HTTP code 409 and an error message to be returned.

 ## A Java client API code example